StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-01-24-async-oop-3-properties.md

 In the example code above, I'm assuming that the code constructing a `MyClass` will call its `InitializeAsync` method.
 Alternatively, if this instance is contained in an enclosing data bound instance, you could wrap the construction and `InitializeAsync` into an asynchronous factory method [as we discussed last time]({% post_url 2013-01-17-async-oop-2-constructors %}).

-If your property value is simply the result of a `Task<TResult>`, then you can use the [NotifyTaskCompletion type in the AsyncEx library](http://nitoasyncex.codeplex.com/wikipage?title=NotifyTaskCompletion) to make this even easier:
+If your property value is simply the result of a `Task<TResult>`, then you can use the [NotifyTaskCompletion type (now called `NotifyTask`) in the Mvvm library](https://github.com/StephenCleary/Mvvm) to make this even easier:

 {% highlight csharp %}
 public sealed class MyClass : INotifyPropertyChanged